Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ```

 A full list of instance types for AWS can be found [here](https://wiki.dnanexus.com/API-Specification-v1.0.0/Instance-Types#).
 Make sure the instance type you choose has sufficient memory for your purposes.

-***DNA Nexus and Continous Integration with Travis CI***

-DNA nexus provides limited support for continous integration with [Travis](https://gist.github.com/mlin/3ad81f01efa640a52813).
-This allows automated testing of the pipeline which should make maintenance and upgrades easier.

 We then need to reset some environment variables so that we can access files other projects: